Skip to main content

 Physically, the effect of exchange is for like-spin electrons to avoid each other.
 Each electron is surrounded by an “exchange hole”: there is one fewer like-spin electrons nearby than the mean-field would imply.
 The term \(i = j\) neatly cancels out the self interaction of the electron.

-This page titled 10.1: Hartree-Fock theory is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.1: Hartree-Fock theory is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?